 The Porcelain Touch

 A pan coated with porcelain will always appear ‘young’ when compared to chrome.
 Chrome does not stay long after rigorous use and cleaning, it would come off.
 Though a chrome coating is meant to wear off early, if you want to give a radiant twist to your cooktop, you can always go with this coating.
 The drip pan is often not seen or noticed by you and other people, but it is always cool to have a clean and good-looking drip pan for your eclectic range.
 Nothing is as important as the safety and security of you and your family.

 If the pans you are using can potentially pose any threats to the well-being of the family, then it is not worth using.
 There are some health hazards latched to the attractive stove drip pans.
 Porcelain and chrome are metals mixed with other materials that result in the by-product of which applied onto stove drip pans.
 The porcelain wins this round too, as the chrome vanishes after a couple of uses.
 The heat can melt and dissipate the metal, probably into your body, the results of which are catastrophic.
 Even the Best Electric stove burner pans can get hot, so try to be careful.

 Porcelain drip pans vs Chrome

 There is a lot of confusion surrounding the cleaning of these materials and which one would be the easiest to clean.
-If you use a cleaning dishwasher, porcelain can be a hard shell resisting wear off.
+If you use a cleaning dishwasher, porcelain can be a hard shell resisting wear-off.
 On the other hand, chrome will disappear in thin air after a couple of washes.
-The reason being, chrome gives up to extreme heat.
+The reason is, chrome gives up to extreme heat.